mevlutkural/SimpleCounter/README.md

 # SimpleCounter
-A Simple counter, written with VueJS (vue2)
+A Simple counter written with VueJS (vue2)